clblamires/ninesjournal/_posts/2019-12-02-the-gods-of-calatia.md

 From the archway, a long, black arm extended from the portal.
 As it moved, it elongated into a large tentacle and wrapped around Ulrira’s neck.
 Ulrira fell to the ground and the tentacle began pulling him towards the portal.

-“How faithlessly you served me,” said the figure.
-“You ruined this province, as commanded, but you were weak.
-Come, enter into my rest.”
+“How faithless,” said the figure to Ulrira.
+“You followed your commandments, but without devotion.
+Without purpose.
+Come and enter into my rest.”

 Zedeki, Namika, and Gongu reacted.
-They each fired their bows, sticking arrows into Cruel’s tentacle, but it continued to pull until Ulrira was dragged into the portal and out of sight forever.
+They each fired their bows, sticking arrows harmlessly into Cruel’s tentacle, but it continued to pull until Ulrira was dragged into the portal and out of sight forever.

-“You dare challenge me, the god of Calatia?” roared Cruel.
+“You dare challenge me, the god of Calatia?” hissed Cruel.
 “Know this: I have what I need from your pitiful little ship.
 And when the lighthouses are destroyed, I will be free.
 As your enemy, I will burn you all.
 But you may yet be forgiven.
 Only the strongest will live in my Calatia.
 Consider this a test.”

-Cruel disappeared, but two figured blocked the doorway to the temple behind them: a small girl with ashen skin and a tall winged creature with black skin and leather armor holding a long spear.
+Cruel disappeared, but two figured blocked the doorway to the temple behind them: a small girl with ashen skin and a tall winged creature with black and red skin and leather armor holding a long spear.

 The Grave Child and Billimug, the Acheman.

-Zedeki quickly fired an arrow into the Acheman, but the Acheman ripped the arrow from his own skin and flung it to the ground.
+Zedeki quickly fired an arrow into the Acheman, but the Acheman ripped the arrow from his wound and flung it to the ground.
 The Grave Child wrapped herself in flames and smiled.
 She sent a barrage of fire at the sentinels.
 When the flames died down, Whisper and Ophinia lay on the ground.

 Paraba howled, raising his axe and attacking Billimug.
-Namika and Gongu fired arrows to cover Zedeki while he picked Ophinia up with a heart potion.
-She immediately ran towards the Grave Child and swung, sending the Grave Child backwards with a powerful blow of radiant energy before turning and casting a spell.
+Namika fired arrows to cover Zedeki while Gongu picked Ophinia up with a heart potion.
+Ophinia immediately ran towards the Grave Child and swung, sending the Grave Child backwards with a powerful blow of radiant energy before turning and casting a spell.
 The Grave Child, greatly injured, teleported away.
 Billimug the Achemon hissed in horror and fled, flying away to the north.

 Gongu ran over to Whisper and began to wrap his wounds.
 Zedeki flew out the door but could not find the Grave Child now.
 “Where did she go?”

 Gongu closed his eyes.
 After a moment, he said, “I can sense her.
 She’s not far.
 She’s down the path, going towards My Lady.”

 Ophinia cried out, but Zedeki flew into the air and charged through the snow.
 Namika raced after him and caught up just as a blast of energy from the Grave Child shattered into him and dropped him to the ground.
 The Grave Child laughed but only for a moment.
 Namika had fed Zedeki an amount of potion and he raised himself weakly up.
 He fired a shot and the Grave Child fell to the ground.
 The body of the girl collapsed and withered away, but a dark spiritual form rose high into the air and screamed as it vanished into the storm.

 Inside the temple, Paraba approached the archway.
-The dark figure stood there for only a moment.

-“You cannot beat me,” it growled.
+“You cannot beat me,” said the voice of Cruel.
 “This land is mine.
 I will be free.
 You have no power over me.”

 But Paraba suddenly glowed with divine energy.
 His dull armor shone briefly with violent white and red light.
 He raised his axe and the runes burned brightly.
 “Be gone from my temple, Majora!”